ISI-MIP/isimip-files-api/docs/operations.md

 cdo -f nc4c -z zip_5 -L -sellonlatbox,WEST,EAST,SOUTH,NORTH IFILE OFILE
 ```

-where `IX` and `IY` are the grid indexes of the point computed from the file.

 ### Select point

 A time series of a point can be selected using: